-In order to promote the employment of migrants commensurate with their acquired skills19, the National Assembly adopted a decision to ease skills recognition of university graduates from third countries in April 2012.
+In order to promote the employment of migrants commensurate with their acquired skills20, the National Assembly adopted a decision to ease skills recognition of university graduates from third countries in April 2012.
 The decision was based on a five-point programme elaborated by the Minister of Science and Research in cooperation with the then State Secretary for Integration.
-The decision facilitated the validation (regarding non-regulated professions) and accreditation (regarding regulated professions) of third-country graduates' degrees through increased information provision, improved services and shorter procedures.20 In December 2015 a law on the right to accreditation (Anerkennungs- und Bewertungsgesetz, AuBG21).
-The bill was modelled after the German one, which came into effect in 2012 (BMBF 2014).
-The Austrian counterpart came into effect on April 12, 2016.
+The decision facilitated the validation (regarding non-regulated professions) and accreditation (regarding regulated professions) of third-country graduates' degrees through increased information provision, improved services and shorter procedures.21 In December 2015 a law on the right to accreditation and acknowledgement of one's skills acquired abroad went into the parliament for consultation (Anerkennungs- und